Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!

 Reclaimed wood garden walkway – visit HERE

-This garden path lasted for a GOOD long time, despite me not protecting the wood with anything!
+The above garden path lasted for a GOOD long time, despite me not protecting the wood with anything!

 But once the wood eventually broke down, I threw a few cement walking stones in its place until I could come up with some other unique garden pathway once again.